art345/MeToo/index.md

 <h1> Emotions & Implications </h1>
 <br>
 <div style="text-align: justify">
-The more noticeable tendency on those graphs might be the connection between negative/positive emotions and respectively personal(solo)/impersonal(group) implication.
+The more noticeable tendency on those graphs might be the connection between negative/positive emotions, personal/impersonal implication and solo/group dynamic.
 <br>

 We can observe that the pics of negative emotions almost always correspond to a pic in the impersonal ('You', 'He/She', 'They')  implication and a pic in the solo ('I', 'You', 'He') dynamic.
 One way to interpret it is to imagine that most of the solo and impersonal tweets are the one with a 'he/she' word in it so are about sharing an other person abuse story or accusing someone.